Kristinawk/project_m1/README.md

 FindBiciMAD holds the benefit of **modularity**, allowing to execute the pipeline in two steps, which significantly improves user experience.

 # Technical specifications:
-The input of this app is a csv file with list of BiciMAD stations and Madrid City Hall API REST with a set of places of interest.
+The input of this app is a csv file with the list of BiciMAD stations and Madrid City Hall API REST with a set of places of interest.
 Python script combines the information of both datasources, calculates the distance to each BiciMad station and returns the nearest one to each place of interest.
-The table is stored as a csv file and the user can access this information with argparse method.
+The table is stored as csv file and the user can access this information with argparse method.

 # Configuration:
-Hereby the list of the libraries required to run FindBiciMAD: pandas, requests, geopandas and argparse.
+Hereby the list of libraries required to run FindBiciMAD: pandas, requests, geopandas and argparse.

 # How to build:
 To run the app, follow these steps:

 1. Open a terminal (Command Prompt or PowerShell for Windows, Terminal for macOS or Linux)

-2. Ensure Git is installed
+2. Ensure Git is installed \n
 Visit https://git-scm.com to download and install console Git if not already installed

-3. Clone the repository
+3. Clone the repository \n
 git clone https://github.com/Kristinawk/project_m1

-4. *Only for developers - Re-create the full table python main.py -f "calc"
+4. *Only for developers - Re-create the full table \n python main.py -f "calc"

-5. Launch the query:
+5. Launch the query \n
- a) get the full table
+ a) get the full table \n
- python main.py -f "table"
+ python main.py -f "table" \n

- b) get the table for a specific place of interest python main.py -f "place"
+ b) get the table for a specific place of interest \n python main.py -f "place"